The Hay OptiMizer

 The OptiMizer measures 4′ by 4′ square.
 The legs can easily be removed to change the height from 22″ (no legs) to 37″ (with a height extension kit).
 When empty, the OptiMizer weighs about 100 pounds and has hand holds on two sides so it can be easily moved around the paddock or loaded into a vehicle.

 It takes less than a minute to fill the OptiMizer.
 Simply un-clip the slide arm and slide open the top.
 Add two bales of hay, cut and remove the twine, slide the net back over the hay, and re-clip the slide arm.
-You’re done—slow feed two bales of hay in under a minute!
+You’re done—you’ve slow fed two bales of hay in under a minute!

 The slide arm provides for smooth, one handed operation to open and close the feeder.